mindary/drpc/README.md

 # remly

-A binary-only RPC protocol for multiple transports such as TCP, WebSocket, Worker and so on.
+An efficient RPC protocol for multiple transports such as TCP, WebSocket, Worker and so on.

 ## Usage